DileepKottilil/wafer-defects-ml/README.md

 The trained ResNet18 weights can be downloaded from the [Releases page](https://github.com/DileepKottilil/wafer-defects-ml/releases/tag/model).
 Use your own images or images (wafer_defect_xxx.png) in the assets folder to test the model.

-Use the below code to reproduce the outputs shown.
+Use the below code to predict the defects of your input image.
+You need to write your own code to exactly reproduce the output as shown above.

 ```# Single-image inference for wafer defect multi-label ResNet18